 ATI provides transcripts for students, employers, and institutions of higher education upon written request from the student.
 If a student's tuition account is not fully paid, the School will withhold the student's diploma and official transcript until the account is cleared.
 Students should contact the School to request a transcript.
-Transcripts are considered official when stamped with ATIs seal and mailed by ATI.
-Unofficial transcripts have no seal and are stamped "Issued to Student."
+Transcripts are considered official when they are signed by a school official and have an ATI seal.
+Unofficial transcripts are unsigned and have no seal.